Digital is good, but not always better

-In most cases, you’ll need to provide dozens of pages of documents to verify your income, assets, and credit.
+In most cases, you’ll need to provide dozens of pages of documents to verify your income, assets, and credit score.
 There’s also title paperwork that many lenders haven’t quite figured out how to incorporate digitally.

 The bottom line: Applying and qualifying for a mortgage takes time — no matter how you do it.

 Go into the mortgage application process expecting it to take time.
-Have the mindset that you’ll spend a day or two comparing companies — and that it will take about a month to close.
+Have the mindset that you’ll spend a day or two comparing lenders and mortgage brokers — and that it will take about a month to close.

 A few hours of discomfort (talking to lenders and getting multiple quotes) could mean big savings over the life of your mortgage.

 If a digital lender works out, and you can save on your rate and closing time, all the better.